 Stump passed away on Friday 30 December at 11 a.m.
-My friend and veterinarian Michelle Leatherbury and her assistant Beth were very gentle and kind with him at the end, and I stayed with him until his heart stopped beating.
+My veterinarian and her assistant were very gentle and kind with him at the end, and I stayed with him until his heart stopped beating.
 Stump had been suffering from dementia as well as arthritis, and it was the cognitive impairment that led to my decision to let him go.
 He no longer recognized anyone, although he was still comfortable with me, and he was afraid all the time since he lived in a world of strangers and unexpected noises and events.
 Stump was a great little fellow, with a huge heart and a lot of attitude, and I tried to give him a happy life since he had apparently had a pretty difficult time in the past.

 Until I adopted Stump and Teddy, I had never had such small dogs.
 Here is Stump in 2014, commandeering a lookout point that had been dominated by cats for many years.

 Here are Teddy and Stump in a photo taken soon after I adopted them both in 2013.
 Ted still had a few teeth at that point.
 My vet determined that they were unsalvageable, so now he is a gummer who gets along quite well without them.

 Other Members of the Household